What is Speak out Stay safe?

 • get help when they need it.

-By February 2020 we’d reached over 90% of primary schools in the UK thanks to the hard work of over 900 volunteers and staff members1.
+By February 2020 we’d reached over 90% of primary schools in the UK thanks to the hard work of our staff and volunteers1.
 Our Speak out Stay safe programme was a finalist in the 'Safeguarding Award' category for the Children and Young People Now Awards 2021.

 "My daughter came home empowered and enlightened because of your assembly and your powerful message.
 She was singing the Childline number all evening and talking about Buddy.
 Thank you for taking your important message to the children.
 It is truly amazing and effective work that you do."

 In the average primary school class at least 2 children have suffered abuse or neglect2.

 Abuse can derail a child’s development.
 But it’s never too late to help a child.
 Child abuse and its effects are preventable.
 We can work together to stop abuse happening and support children who have been abused.

 That’s why we work with primary schools across the UK and Channel Islands to give children the knowledge and confidence to speak out if they’re worried by something.

 The Schools Service evaluation found that after receiving the Speak out Stay safe service children said:

 - they knew more about bullying, abuse and neglect